Happiness and the Search for Meaning

 Qualified Life Coaches in Sedona

-Carol Pinciaro and Patricia Steiner of Life Coaching Sedona are passionate about coaching and are committed to helping clients ask bold questions in a safe and confidential environment.
-They can help you transition to the life you want to live and encourage you to schedule an appointment today to get started.
+Carol Pinciaro of Life Coaching Sedona is passionate about coaching and are committed to helping clients ask bold questions in a safe and confidential environment.
+Carol can help you transition to the life you want to live and encourage you to schedule an appointment today to get started.

 Sifferlin, A. (2017, July 26) Here’s How Happy Americans Are Right Now.
 Retrieved from http://time.com/4871720/how-happy-are-americans/

 Frankl, V. (1959) Man’s Search for Meaning.
 Boston, MA: Beacon Press.

 Nuez Jr., R. (2016, December 13) What Is the Meaning of Life: Victor Frankl Explains Be Specific In Your Mission.
 Retrieved from https://www.huffingtonpost.com/entry/what-is-the-meaning-of-life-victor-frankl-explains_us_585009fee4b0151082221ec4